obrien-lab-psu/Failure-to-Form_Native_Entanglements/Simulations_of_Native_Entanglement_Misfolding/Temp_Quench_Dynamics/README.md

 ### Basic theory
 #### 0. Generating random unfolded states of the models
-We take the resulting C<sub>&alpha;</sub> Go model for each protein in the dataset and unfold it at 310K using Langevin MD untill the Q<sub>mode</sub> for a 100ns sliding window is less than or equal to a threshold provided by the user for atleast 100 frames.
+We take the resulting C<sub>&alpha;</sub> Go model for each protein in the dataset and [unfold it at 310K using Langevin MD](https://github.com/obrien-lab-psu/Failure-to-Form_Native_Entanglements/tree/main/Simulations_of_Native_Entanglement_Misfolding/Temp_Quench_Dynamics#usage-of-unfoldingdynamicspy) untill the Q<sub>mode</sub> for a 100ns sliding window is less than or equal to a threshold provided by the user for atleast 100 frames.
 In this work we used Q<sub>threshold</sub> = 0.05 which is very strict but generally ok for smaller proteins.
 The user should define a threshold appropriate for their model.

-#### 1. Generating random unfolded states of the models
+#### 1. Quenching unfolded states
-The final frame of the unfolding simulations is then used as the starting structure for the instantaneous temperature quenching dynamics at 310K.
+The final frame of the unfolding simulations is then used as the starting structure for the [instantaneous temperature quenching dynamics at 310K](https://github.com/obrien-lab-psu/Failure-to-Form_Native_Entanglements/tree/main/Simulations_of_Native_Entanglement_Misfolding/Temp_Quench_Dynamics#usage-of-dynamicspy).
 We run all quenching simulations for 2us in this work.

 #### 2. Theoretical Background of Langevin Molecular Dynamics (Langevin MD)
 Langevin Molecular Dynamics (Langevin MD) is a simulation technique used to model the behavior of particles (e.g., atoms or molecules) in a system that is in contact with a heat bath.
 It combines classical molecular dynamics with stochastic processes to mimic the thermal fluctuations and frictional effects of an environment, capturing the essential physics of a system at finite temperatures.